neurite/debian-setup/docs/0300-nvidia.md

 ERROR: No supported gcc/g++ host compiler found, but clang-3.8 is avialable,
 ```

-It turns out to be caused by missing dependency `gcc-5` and `g++-5`.
+It turns out to be caused by missing dependency to `gcc-5` and `g++-5`.
+If they are not fixed, they cause problems down the road.
 They are avaible from Debian unstable.
 To install them, we need to add Debian testing and Debian unstable.
-They need to be pinned.
+Then they need to be pinned.
 Here is how:

 1. Add Debian testing and unstable to `/etc/apt/sources.list`:
 ```bash